Electronic Access

 - Workflows: why does this keep coming up?
 It's because workflows help automate a process.
 They simplify and smooth out what needs to be done.
 This is only possible when things are standardized.

 - Staffing: Part of the problem here is that ERM has had a major impact on library organizational structure, but one where different libraries have responded differently.
 This lack of organizational standardization has its benefits regarding overall management practices and cultures, but it also has drawbacks.
-These drawbacks form the difficulty in establishing effective, generalized workflows that include key participants and minimize as many dependencies on any one person.
+These drawbacks form the difficulty in establishing effective, generalized workflows that include key participants and minimize dependencies on any one person.

 - Tracking: if there's no tracking of usage, there's no method to systematically identify patterns in problems.
 And if that's not possible, then there's no method to solve those problems proactively.
 It becomes all reactive troubleshooting.
 And reactive troubleshooting, as Samples and Healy indicate, results in poor patron experiences.
 We'll discuss tracking during the week on Evaluation and Measurement section.